NTNU-sondrbaa-2019/CLOUD-PROJECT/README.md

 We needed more time to design the project together instead of going straight to development.
 The scope of the project was too large for our group; since we're all very busy students.

-Time management is always a big issue with procjets like this.
-We all wish we had more time on the project, but this is also because of the large scope of our project.

 A solution that would help with the development of the project for our group would be this: in the early phase of the development; create packages with all structures, functions and the general layout of our project - without implementing anything - as empty shells.
 Just empty interfaces.
 This would help everybody understand each module with greater ease.

 ### New Experiences and Knowledge